Study abroad

 & takeaways

-my worldview, and equipped me with skills and perspectives that I will carry forward in my personal and professional life.
+This experience deepened my excitement for a career in design, broadened my worldview, and equipped me with skills and perspectives that I will carry forward in my personal and professional life.

 -